danecreekphotography/TBM930-de-ice-panel/README.md

 generated documentation and gerber files as well.
 A manually triggered workflow to generate documentation is also included.

-A CodeTour is provided that walks through the KiBot and GitHub automation steps.
+If you just want to read through how this works [use GitHub.dev to go through the codetour](https://github.dev/neilenns/TBM930_De-ice_panel) that walks through the KiBot and GitHub automation steps.
 Comments are provided in the relevant files that explain how each piece works.

-The easiest way to play with KiBot in this repo is to use [VSCode Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+If you want to try customizing the KiBot outputs the easiest way is to use [VSCode Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 Use the `Clone Repository in Container Volume...` command to clone this repo, then run the default build command to trigger KiBot.
 Output files are put in the `KiBotOutput` folder.